justanothernoob4648/immersion/README.md

 ## Customization notes

-- **Props & Stimuli** – The system prompt logic in `prompts.py` automatically instructs the LLM to emit markdown props (menus, tickets, etc.).
-Set `deliver_props=False` when building a `LanguageLearningSession` to disable this behavior.
+- **Stimuli** – The system prompt logic automatically instructs the LLM to emit concise markdown stimuli (menus, tickets, etc.).
+Set `deliver_stimuli=False` when building a `LanguageLearningSession` to disable this behavior.
 - **Native-language nudges** – Tune `AgentBuildConfig.stuck_timeout_seconds` and `hesitant_utterance_tokens` to control when the `ConversationCoach` interrupts with native-language assistance.
 - **Model selection** – Override `AgentBuildConfig.openrouter_model` with any OpenRouter-compatible model ID.